The La's (album): Legacy

 In 2013, NME ranked The La's at number 153 on its list of the 500 greatest albums of all time.
 In 2016, Rolling Stone placed the record at number 13 on its list of the "40 Greatest One-Album Wonders".
-The La's was also included in the book 1001 Albums You Must Hear Before You Die.
-Noel Gallagher of Oasis named it as one of his 13 favourite albums.
+The La's is included in the book 1001 Albums You Must Hear Before You Die.

+Influence

+The La's was described by Shaun Curran of BBC Culture in 2021 as "a masterpiece that shaped guitar music".
+The record's influence on the Britpop scene that would come to dominate the British mainstream in the mid-1990s is well-documented.
+Noel Gallagher of Oasis stated that the band's mission was "to finish what The La's started".
+Gallagher placed it at No. 4 on his 13 favourite albums list in 2011.

+The album's songs have been covered by many later acts, including Pearl Jam, Sixpence None the Richer and Robbie Williams.